TR2-K/TR2-K.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Undergraduate student in Computer Science at KAIST
+I'm a Master Student in AI Semiconductor at KAIST advised by [Jonse Park](https://jongse-park.github.io/) and a member of [Computer Architecture and System Laboratory (CASYS)](https://casyslab.kaist.ac.kr/).

 <br>